drizzleberry/drizzleberry.github.io/pages/about.md

 Inventory 847 is a serialized web novel created by drizzleberry, following the daily lives of Northline's employees — a lazy, sleazy boss; a disgruntled, hard-nosed foreman; an overworked, neurotic office aide; an upbeat but slightly nutty truck driver; a curious but underpaid intern; and a shambling, quiet janitor.
 Together, the unlikely crew of six — ordinary people concerned more with getting the rent paid than with all this paranormal stuff
 — find themselves braving Lovecraftian horrors and oppressive bureaucracies, liminal spaces and mountains of paperwork.
-They're quasi-professional, underequipped to handle any of this.
+They're amateur, quasi-professional, underequipped to handle any of this.

 But they don't really have a choice, do they?